 It’s chand raat and we’re still in the middle of a pandemic.
-Haphazard Eid preparations in full swing, I remember I have a call.
-I jump on zoom to chat with Bisha K Ali.
+Haphazard Eid preparations are in full swing, I remember I have a call.
+I jump on Zoom to chat with Bisha K Ali.

 Our call was scheduled so I could learn more about her and her newly launched Netflix Screenwriters’ Fellowship.
 I never told her, but with the loneliness of a solo Eid lurking, our call felt like a step closer to spending chand raat with family and friends.
 This was our first time meeting each other.